RocketKevin/RocketKevin/README.md

 Hi there 👋 I'm Kevin!

-I am a Computer Science student at University at Albany!
+I am a Fullstack Web Developer

-- 🔭 My future is too big to comprehend!
-Let's break it down and focus on today ~
+- 🔭 I want to see myself with the skills of web, mobile, game, and software dev
 - 🌱 I'll be stuck learning.
 It is said to be a never ending journey...
 - 👯 It's always fun to code with someone.
 Laughing, learning, and even arguing!
 - 🤔 Who am I?
 It's you to figure out!
-I don't know who I am!
+I'm sure each people I met thought me differently
 - 💬 You are free to ask any question!
 Please don't expect me to know them all...
 - 📫 Reach me on: [![Linkedin Badge](https://img.shields.io/badge/-Linkedin-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/kevin-chen-592191150/)